 Time period for approval and drawing down grants

-There will be two claim periods.
+There will be three claim periods.
 The first claim period will be on receipt by EI of the company signed letter of offer, graduate employment contract, copy of the graduates, qualifications and a tax clearance certificate.
-This claim will be for 50% of the approved eligible employment costs.
+This claim will be for 25% of the approved eligible employment costs.

-The second claim period for the remaining 50% of the approved eligible employment costs will be payable on completion by the graduate of the twelve month placement / fulltime employment in the company and completion by the mentor of a one-day Talent Management Programme delivered by Enterprise Ireland.
+The second claim period for the remaining 25% of the approved eligible employment costs will be payable on completion by the graduate of the twelve month placement / fulltime employment in the company.

 The company will need to provide a valid tax clearance certificate, proof of graduate payment, copy of graduate payslip, director’s statement and the relevant claim form.